ViewableGravy/GravysProjects/BoundingBoxesNoRotation/ReadME.txt

         'r' : enters deleteMode
 	'g' : enters gameMode
   deleteMode:
-	left click : delete hitbox (of current entity) at mouse position (will remove bottom most hitbox)
+	left click : initiate new hitbox deletion for current entity left click (confirm) : confirm area of deletion on current entity
   insertMode:
         left click : initiate new hitbox creation for current entity left click (confirm) : confirm hitbox creation on current entity

-note: each entity has an array of hitboxes but also stores information for an overall bounding box to use in simple collision. e.g. quadtree
+file storage structure:
   information for all entities is stored in the textfile "PlayerData.txt" and consequently read from also.

-future implementations:
-	entities have sprites (images)
-		overall hitbox should cover the image area
-	Scale entity + hitboxes to allow the same entity to be created in a different size Separated into separate program:
-		Store entities within a quadTree using largest rectangle as quad dictator collision entirely on quadtree
+Data is stored in a custom, JSON-like style with white space for readability
+Implemented:
+  control any player
+  delete multiple hitboxes
+ToImplement:
+  create new player (GUI)
+  Load specific player
+  only create hitboxes within surrounding hitbox Confirm hitbox creation surrounding hitbox is image size ++ buffer resizing quadtree storing + collision
+FixedIssues:
+  moving crashes with no second entity collision only works when there are two entities
+KnownIssues:
+  no known issues at the moment